Willful Disobedience: Automatically Detecting Failures in Agentic Traces: Limitations

 \section{Limitations}

 \toolname{} is an initial step toward systematic, specification-driven evaluation of agentic traces.
-Our study has several limitations. \textbf{Limited benchmark coverage.} Our empirical evaluation focuses on $\tau^2$-bench, which provides human-authored outcome criteria but covers a limited set of domains and agent configurations.
+Our study has several limitations. \textbf{Limited benchmark coverage.} Our quantitative evidence is restricted to a \emph{single} benchmark, $\tau^2$-bench, which provides human-authored outcome criteria but spans only a limited set of domains and agent configurations.
 It remains to be validated whether the procedural failures we observe in $\tau^2$-bench traces also occur at similar rates in other settings, such as software-development agents~\cite{jimenez2024swebench}, computer-using agents~\cite{xie2024osworld}, and research assistants~\cite{mialon2023gaia}.

-\textbf{Computational cost.} Our current pipeline is computationally expensive because it performs multiple LLM-based specification extractions and \llmjudge{} evaluations per trace.
-This limits the scale of experiments we can run (e.g., evaluating the full $\tau^2$-bench suite).
-Future work should study cost-accuracy tradeoffs, including how evaluator model capability affects reliability~\cite{chen2024llmjudgecalibration}.
+\textbf{Aggregate scores and double penalization.} \toolname{} reports both per-evaluator scores and a gated-minimum aggregate.
+Because LLM extraction can place related directives in more than one specification family, a single underlying mistake may be penalized by multiple evaluators, which deflates aggregates and complicates severity interpretation.
+We discuss this overlap and directions for deduplication in \autoref{sec:discussion:aggregation}.
+Our reported scores reflect one pass of the \llmjudge{} suite per trace on a fixed artifact and specification snapshot and we do not quantify how they would change under repeated evaluation of that same snapshot.

 \textbf{Extraction limitations.} LLM-based extraction has inherent limits.
 For example, without executing the underlying system, specification extraction cannot reliably predict the exact final state of a complex environment after many tool interactions.
 In practice, \toolname{} is most reliable for checking prompt-derived procedural and behavioral constraints that are directly observable in the trace. \textbf{Detection without repair.} \toolname{} currently focuses on detection rather than repair.
 While it can surface violations with trace-level evidence, we do not yet provide automated mechanisms to fix the underlying causes.
 A natural next step is to use these signals to guide prompt or tool updates~\cite{shinn2023reflexion}, or to generate training data for improving agent behavior.